NanoComp/meep/doc/docs/Installation.md

 ### Nightly Builds

-To experiment with new features before they are distributed in an official release, you can try the nightly development builds.
+To experiment with new features before they are distributed in an official release, you can try the [nightly-development builds](https://github.com/Simpetus/pymeep-nightly-recipe).
 They are hosted on the `simpetus` channel.

 ```bash
 # Serial pymeep